 Hilde Schaum of London, ON, on April 20, age 78.
 Our dear sister was born January 4, 1937 in Germany and was saved as a young woman in Switzerland as the result of a faithful workmate witnessing to her of the Lord Jesus Christ.
 She came to Canada and married Halmut.
 As the result of a faithful Christian couple witnessing to her, and a Christian tour she took to areas of the seven churches of Asia, she came into assembly fellowship in Highbury.
 Six years ago she sustained a stroke that left her paralyzed and was confined to a nursing home.
 She was able to attend the weekly sewing class where she learned to use the sewing machine and to sing “Jesus loves me.”
 She was a happy, consistent Christian lady, who bore her trial graciously.
 Her husband was one of the last souls Art Ward saw saved before he was suddenly called home.
 D. Derksen, R. Parker, and H. Gratton spoke at the funeral service.

 MacKay (Mac) Smart of Englehart, ON, on March 28.
 Our brother was born in Edmonton, AB in 1929 to Edgar and Winona Smart.
 The family moved to the Englehart and Kirkland Lake area, where, as a young boy, he saw his need of a Savior and trusted Christ.
 From a teenager he recognized the need to put God first in his life.
 His great desire was to reach out with the gospel, especially in Sunday school and children’s meetings.
 His appreciation of our Lord Jesus Christ would bring the saints into His presence in a worship meeting.
 As a stonemason and bricklayer, his excellent workmanship is displayed on many gospel halls as well as beautiful fireplaces in many homes.
 Predeceased by his wife Jean and daughter Ruth (David) Coats, he is survived by three children, Marc (Marianne) Smart, Kaye (Daniel) Kancir, Wayne Smart, and son-in-law David, as well as seven grandchildren and sister Muriel of Englehart.
 Prayer is requested for all, especially his son Wayne.
-The funeral service was conducted by Don Nicholson and the gospel was well presented.
+The funeral service was conducted by Don Nicholson and the gospel was well present.